 The Geography Honors Program is designed for Geography majors who have satisfied the criteria for eligibility as detailed below and who wish to undertake a major project that requires a significant amount of both independent and group work.
-A more substantial undertaking than a Senior Essay, the year-long Honors project should demonstrate a high level of expertise in, and deep engagement with, a chosen area of studies; the ability to conduct independent research, an aptitude for articulate, persuasive writing, and an ability to work productively in a collaborative discourse community.
+A more substantial undertaking than a Senior Essay, the year-long Honors project should demonstrate a high level of expertise in, and deep engagement with, a chosen area of study; the ability to conduct independent research, an aptitude for articulate, persuasive writing, and an ability to work productively in a collaborative community.

 Procedures and requirements for entrance into the departmental Honors program: